Jequitaí

 Jequitaí is a Brazilian municipality located in the north of the state of Minas Gerais.
 In 2020 the population was 7,468 in a total area of 1,268 km2.
 It became a municipality in 1948.

-Location and Distances
+Geography

 Jequitaí is located on the Jequitaí River, a tributary of the São Francisco River at an elevation of 517 meters.
 It is east of the nearest population center, Pirapora, which lies at a distance of 66 km.
 Montes Claros is 103 km. to the northeast.
 Neighboring municipalities are: Pirapora, Claro dos Poções, Coração de Jesus.
 Jequitaí is part of the statistical microregion of Pirapora.

 Economic activities

 The most important economic activities are cattle raising (41,000 head in 2006) and agriculture.
 The GDP in 2005 was R$30,637,000.
 The most important agricultural crops are bananas, coconuts, rice, sugarcane, beans and corn.
 There were 314 automobiles.
 In the rural area there were 514 producers.
 The total area of agricultural land was 45,000 hectares in 2006, of which 8,500 ha. were planted in crops.
 As of 2006 there were 99 tractors.
 In the urban area there was one banking agency in 2006.